irishismyname/books-alison-read/docs/index.md

 - Scout is not a band kid By Armstrong, Jade
 - Squish Series by Jennifer Holm
 - Forever home By Ayoub, Jenna
-- Katie the catsitter By Venable, Colleen A. F
+- Katie the Catsitter By Venable, Colleen A. F
 - Measuring up By LaMotte, Lily
 - Haylee and Comet : a tale of cosmic friendship By Marcero, Deborah
 - Jukebox By Giordano, Nick/ Chanani, Nidhi